AleTarsi/SafeMove/README.md

 # SafeMove
-SafeMove is an open-source project that aims at assess ergonomic risk through the RULA standard using AI.
+SafeMove is an open-source project that aims to assess ergonomic risk through the RULA standard using AI.

 ## Dependencies: